ibm-cloud-docs/virtual-servers/vsi_dedicated.md

 {: row-headers}
 {: class="comparison-table}
 {: caption="Table 1.
 Control features" caption-side="top"}
 {: summary="This table has row and column headers.
 The row headers identify the control feature.
 The column headers identify whether the offering offers the control feature.
-To understand whether the offering offers the control feature, navigate to the row in the table, and find the offering you are interested in.}
+To understand whether the offering offers the control feature, navigate to the row in the table, and find the offering that you are interested in.}

 <sup>(1)</sup>Pricing of host is inclusive of core, RAM, Local SSD, and network speeds.
-Premium operating system (OS), storage area network (SAN) storage, and software add-ons will be priced per instance with existing pricing and licensing in an hourly or monthly model.
+Premium operating system (OS), storage area network (SAN) storage, and software add-ons are priced per instance with existing pricing and licensing in an hourly or monthly model.

-Keep in mind the following when you’re ordering a dedicated host(s) and dedicated host instances:
+Keep in mind the following when you’re ordering a dedicated host and dedicated host instance:

-* The size of your host(s) is determined by your workloads that you will be running on it.
-The default is 56 Cores X 242 GB RAM X 1.2 TB, but you can choose from additional configurations.
+* The size of your host is determined by your workloads that you wnat to run on it.
+The default is 56 Cores X 242 GB RAM X 1.2 TB, but you can choose from more configurations.
 * You can order only two hosts at a time.
-For example, if you need six hosts, you will need to place three separate orders.
+For example, if you need six hosts, you need to place three separate orders.
-* Each host will need its own unique name and you can automatically assign your POD.
+* Each host needs its own unique name and you can automatically assign your POD.
-* Network speeds up to 20 Gbps are achievable through additional configuration.
+* Network speeds up to 20 Gbps are achievable through extra configuration.
 For more information about network performance, see [Configuring virtual server settings for improved network performance](/docs/virtual-servers?topic=virtual-servers-configuring-network-performance).

 ## Next steps
 {: #next-steps-dedicated-virtual-servers}

-After you have reviewed and decided upon your deployment options, it is time to provision your virtual server.
+After you reviewed and decided upon your deployment options, it is time to provision your virtual server.
 To get started, see [Provisioning dedicated hosts and instances](/docs/virtual-servers?topic=virtual-servers-provisioning-dedicated-hosts-instances).